A lawyer can file a motion to reduce an excessive bond.

 How to get bond or bail reduced?

-Once a judge or magistrate has entered an order for bond or bail at arraignment, only a court order can modify the bond.
+Only a court order can modify the bond once a judge or magistrate has entered an order for bond or bail at arraignment.
 Bond, also called bail, is the amount of money a court requires to secure the defendant’s release from custody during a criminal prosecution.
 Generally, the defendant can request a lower bond and release from jail by motion.
 A motion is a formal request directed to the judge requesting an order for one thing or another.
 To get the bond amount reduced, the defendant would file a Motion to Reduce Bond (or a Motion to Reduce Bail).
 Although seeking a bond reduction might be less challenging with a defendant who self-surrenders, it is also possible if the police arrested a defendant on a warrant.

 A motion can be oral or in writing.
 Although seeking a bond modification without a lawyer is possible, most courts require a written motion that complies with the Michigan Court Rules.
 A written motion must set forth the essential facts for the judge to consider when deciding the motion.
 The defense lawyer must also include case law, statutes, or constitutional law supporting the motion.
 The prosecutor or Assistant United States Attorney is entitled to 7 days’ notice and the opportunity to object in a written document called a Response Brief.
 Finally, the court schedules the motion for a hearing.
 At the bond hearing, the defense and the prosecution can argue their positions and answer the judge’s questions.
 After a hearing, the judge decides whether to reduce or modify the bond or bail.